Alexx2/waybar-btcprice/README.md

-Very simple Bitcoin price indicator for waybar
+Very simple Bitcoin price indicator for waybar written in Go.

 Build the go file with "go build pricefetch.go"
 You must have Go installed in your computer.